colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

 $ ./Berryconda3-2.0.0-Linux-armv7l.sh
 ```

-After following the prompt and finish the installation, we are then creating a virtual environment called "navi" and going into the virtual environment.
+After following the prompt and finish the installation, we are then creating a virtual environment called "navi" and going into this virtual environment.

 ```
 $ conda create -n navi